Who is the Sawtooth Society?

 Mike's Bio

-Mike Hoover joined the Sawtooth Society as the Director of Operations in the spring of 2024.
-He has always enjoyed the outdoors, with a passionate for community, nonprofity, and the outdoors.
 Originally from Grand Rapids, Michigan, Mike graduated from Central Michigan University and moved to Sun Valley, having never even stepped foot in Idaho before.
-He began his career at the Sun Valley Pavilion, moving into the Catering and Convention Services Department.
-From there, he was the first staff member of The Argyros Performing Artc Center, an under-construction $15m state of the art facility in the heart of Ketchum.
+He began his career at Sun Valley Resort in the Catering and Convention Services Department.
+From there, he was brought on as the first staff member of The Argyros Performing Artc Center, an under-construction state of the art venue in the heart of Ketchum.
 There, as the Director of Operations, he oversaw over 2,000 events and helped raise over $15m for other nonprofits in the valley.

-In his spare time, you can find Mike on the hundreds of premium unpaved roads riding his gravel bike, hiking the Sawtooths, playing hockey, curling, or skate skiing with his girlfriend Sarah and border collie Betty on the groomed nordic trails!
+In his spare time, you can find Mike on the hundreds of premium unpaved roads riding his gravel bike, hiking the Sawtooths, playing hockey, curling, or skate skiing with his girlfriend Sarah and border collie Betty on the groomed SNRA trails!